- Faculty & Staff

 - Make meaning

-You're at university — congratulations!
-Now's your opportunity to do so much more than succeed at your studies!
+You're at university — now's your opportunity to do so much more than succeed at your studies!

 Get involved socially!
 Learn leadership skills!
 Make the moves to a promising career!
 And so much more.
 Check out all the ways FASS makes student life exciting, informative and fun!